A56-A5/java_project/README.md

 This repository contains no explicit license file.
 Add a license (MIT, Apache-2.0, etc.) if you want to allow others to reuse the code.

----

-If you want, I can also:
-- Add examples (screenshots) and inline class diagrams to the README.
-- Add unit tests and a CI workflow (GitHub Actions) to run build and tests on push.